UItimate Costa Rica

 Day 1: San Jose.
 Welcome to Costa Rica!
 You’ll be met at the airport by one of our team members and taken to your accommodation in San Jose.
 Meet with your guide and group this evening for dinner and drinks.

-Day 2: Local homestay.
-Travel to Coope San Juan, a rural homestay surrounded by pineapple plantations and protected forest.
+Day 2: Local village experience.
+Travel to Coope San Juan, a rural community surrounded by pineapple plantations and protected forest.
 Enjoy a cooking demo before exploring the area on bikes.
-Later, sit round the fire, exchanging stories and stargazing.
 It’s a really immersive cultural experience.

 Day 3: La Fortuna.
 Today’s destination is the adventure capital of Costa Rica – La Fortuna!
 Nestled at the base of the majestic Arenal Volcano, it’s an area rich in geo-thermal activity.
 We’ll visit one of the local hot springs, complete with waterslides, swim-up bars and waterfalls!